top of page

 Sometimes, even when you lose someone as close to you as a parent, child, spouse or sibling, you can still experience posttraumatic growth.
 You might, as Ms. Judd did, become more grateful.
 You could realize how strong and resilient you are, or you could carry on the values of your deceased loved ones.
 This is how many of the late Dr. Martin Luther King, Jr.’s children and grandchild are carrying on his important work and legacy.

 You don’t have a choice about people you love departing from this earth, from your life.
 But you do have a choice as to how you cope with it, and the meaning you make because of it.
 I would love to help you move through your grief, whether it’s acute, expected, unexpected, traumatic, or whatever your reaction.
-If you want to learn more about how I can help you, please call 661-233-6771.
+If you want to learn more about how I can help you with grief counseling, please call 661-233-6771.

 bottom of page